Did you know that onions were once so valuable that they were used as a form of currency?

 So now is the moment of truth.
 It is time to harvest them.
 You have different parts of the onion to collect at different times, so you’ll need to take note of this.

-Finally, between day 100 and day 120 you’ll need to pick a cool morning to harvest your onions.
+Finally, between day 100 and day 120 you’ll pick a cool morning to harvest your onions.
 You can either gently pull the onion out of the ground, or you can gently dig the onion out of the ground with your gardening tools if the ground is harder.

 Then it is time to cure your onions.
 You’ll lay them out on a flat surface where they will get lots of airflow.
 You can choose to leave them lying on a table in a shed or storage area that gets plenty of air.
 Leave them there for about 3 weeks.
 You’ll know they are done curing when the outer skin of the onion is crispy, and the stem is dried.

 From there, you’ll cut the tops off of the onions where you leave only an inch of the stem.

 Then store them in a basket that provides good airflow.
 Your onions should last around 3 months.
 Remember to store them where it is cooler.
 If there is too much warmth, then mold could form and will ruin your harvest and hard work.